Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 The captain and 3 of the crew members gave 06 52N 42 43W at 08:45 GMT on June 3, and 07 52N 46 20W at 23:05 GMT on June 3.

-The captain and 3 crew later gave 06 52N 42 12W at 06:45 LAT on June 3, and 07 25N 44 12W at 22:30 LAT June 3.
+Later, the captain and 3 crew gave 06 52N 42 12W at 06:45 LAT on June 3, and 07 25N 44 12W at 22:30 LAT June 3.

 ––––––––––––––––––––––––––––––––––

-At the end of July Høegh Giant's survivors were on board the American passenger ship Robert E. Lee.
-She was on a voyage from Port of Spain to Tampa, Florida, but could not secure a pilot and was directed to New Orleans with the PC-566 as escort.
+At the end of July, Høegh Giant's survivors were on the American passenger ship Robert E. Lee.
+She was on a voyage from Port of Spain to Tampa, Florida, but could not secure a pilot and was directed to New Orleans with PC-566 as escort.
 She had 268 passengers (mostly survivors of other sinkings), 130 crew members and 6 Naval Armed Guard.
 On July 30-1942, she was torpedoed by U-166 (Kuhlmann) in 28 40N 88 42W and sank after 15 minutes.
 10 crew members and 15 passengers died.
 Other Norwegians on board were survivors from Andrea Brøvig.
 All the Norwegians survived and contributed to the rescue of about 185 of Robert E. Lee's passengers.
 (U-166 was sunk by PC-566 that same day).

 Crew List - All survived: